Monday Night Mayhem: Reception

 Phil Gallo of Variety complained that "nobody looks quite right" and "there is invariably a thin line between caricature and character."

 Larry Stewart of the Los Angeles Times gave the film a negative review, writing, "The book was good, the movie isn’t.
 It appears to be cheaply made and the characters, particularly Frank Gifford and Don Meredith, are not believable.
 John Turturro does a decent job portraying Cosell, but his performance isn’t enough to save the movie."
 Stewart concludes, "It doesn’t come close to matching a documentary HBO did a couple of years ago titled “Cosell.”"

 Allen Barra of The New York Times gave the film a more positive review, writing that the film "works because of Mr. Turturro's unabashed joy in playing a part as juicy as Howard Cosell."

 Related films

 In the same year, Jon Voight portrayed Howard Cosell in the Michael Mann biopic Ali (2001).
 Voight's performance earned him an Academy Award nomination.

 Home media

-The movie was released on VHS on September 10, 2002.
+The movie was released on VHS and DVD on September 10, 2002.